side-projects-42/Resource-Store-2/Container/wifelette/core-notes/docs-team/2015-07/july-09.md

 Guides: What Is Working

-- Versioning lets us focus only on "current best recommendation" and move away from needing the current guide to support every part of Ember from today back to 1.0
+-   Versioning lets us focus only on “current best recommendation” and move away from needing the current guide to support every part of Ember from today back to 1.0
 -   Quick edit button is useful

 Guides: What Is Not Workingity to know how to help

 -   JSBins are painful to maintain :(

 API Docs: What Is Working

 -   Search
 -   Quick edit button is useful

 API Docs: What Is Not Working

 -   Not versioned and the versioning project was halted so we could version the guides (which was identified as a higher priority) and until we resolved our many libs/many versions problem
 -   Need to verify that YUI doc can doc `@for namespaced/package-name` and not just `@for ClassName`
-- People don't like the method list's organization
+-   People don’t like the method list’s organization
 -   Lots of private APIs accidentally made public
 -   Organized by Class and not module

 Questions

 -   How do we make sure new commits to any Ember.js family project also have guides updates?
 -   What are the coarse H1 topics for the guides?
 Core/Persistence/Animation/CLI have been proposed as possible top-level guides that all contain their own sub-sections, but this might reflect the current organization?
-- Where do the more philosophical "why" parts go in the guides?
-Some people like know why, others just want to know "how" so they can get their job done and move on.
+-   Where do the more philosophical “why” parts go in the guides?
+Some people like know why, others just want to know “how” so they can get their job done and move on.
 -   How do we document the sub-systems of the Ember.js family?
 There are many topics to cover and each topic is fairly deep this point.

 Outline of the 1.12 guides:

 -   Getting Started
     -   Installing Ember
     -   Glossary
 -   Concepts
     -   Core Concepts
     -   Naming Conventions
 -   The Object Model
     -   Classes and Instances
     -   Reopening Classes and Instances
     -   Computed Properties
-  - Computed Properties and Aggregate Data with @each
+    -   Computed Properties and Aggregate Data with <span class="citation" data-cites="each">@each</span>
     -   Observers
     -   Bindings
     -   Bindings, Observers, Computed Properties: What Do I Use When?
 -   Application
     -   Introduction
 -   Templates
     -   Handlebars Basics
     -   The Application Template
     -   Conditionals
     -   Displaying a List of Items
     -   Binding Element Attributes
     -   Binding Element Class Names
     -   Links
     -   Actions
     -   Input Helpers
     -   Development Helpers
     -   Rendering with Helpers
     -   Writing Helpers
 -   Routing
     -   Introduction
     -   Defining Your Routes
     -   Generated Objects
-  - Specifying a Route's Model
+    -   Specifying a Route’s Model
     -   Setting Up a Controller
     -   Rendering a Template
     -   Redirection
     -   Specifying the URL Type
     -   Query Parameters
     -   Asynchronous Routing
     -   Loading / Error Substates
     -   Preventing and Retrying Transitions
 -   Components
     -   Introduction
     -   Defining a Component
     -   Passing Properties to a Component
     -   Wrapping Content in a Component
-  - Customizing a Component's Element
+    -   Customizing a Component’s Element
     -   Handling User Interaction with Actions
     -   Sending Actions from Components to Your Application
 -   Controllers
     -   Introduction
     -   Representing Multiple Models with ArrayController
     -   Managing Dependencies Between Controllers
 -   Models
     -   Introduction
     -   Defining Models
     -   Creating and Deleting Records
     -   Pushing Records into the Store
     -   Persisting Records
     -   Finding Records
     -   Working with Records
     -   The Rest Adapter
     -   Connecting to an HTTP Server
     -   Handling Metadata
     -   Customizing Adapters
     -   Frequently Asked Questions
 -   Views
     -   Introduction
     -   Defining a View
     -   Handling Events
     -   Inserting Views in Templates
     -   Adding Layouts to Views
-  - Customizing a View's Element
+    -   Customizing a View’s Element
     -   Built-in Views
     -   Manually Managing View Hierarchy
 -   Enumerables
     -   Introduction
 -   Testing
     -   Introduction
     -   Acceptance Tests
     -   Test Helpers
     -   Testing User Interactions
     -   Unit Testing Basics
     -   Unit Test Helpers
     -   Testing Components
     -   Testing Controllers
     -   Testing Routes
     -   Testing Models
 -   Configuring Ember.js
     -   Disabling Prototype Extensions
     -   Embedding Applications
     -   Feature Flags
 -   Ember Inspector
     -   Installing the Inspector
     -   Object Inspector
     -   The View Tree
     -   Inspecting Routes
     -   Data Tab
     -   Tackling Deprecations
     -   Library Info
     -   Debugging Promises
     -   Inspecting the Container
     -   Rendering Performance
     -   Troubleshooting
 -   Cookbook
     -   Introduction
     -   Contributing
     -   User Interface and Interaction
     -   Event Handling & Data Binding
     -   Helpers & Components
     -   Working with Objects
 -   Understanding Ember.js
     -   The View Layer
     -   Managing Asynchrony
     -   Debugging
     -   The Run Loop
     -   Dependency Injections & Service Lookup
 -   Contributing to Ember.js
     -   Adding New Features
     -   Repositories

 #### Minutes